A compassionate therapy service with a specialism in alcohol and drug use

 A 'whole' recovery, not just the drink, drug or behaviour.

 I'm passionate about what I do, and I believe we should all have the freedom to live fully recovered lives.
 Free from fear.
 Able to cope with anxieties and able to process life's challenges.
-Because even if we fix the drink or drug problem, life will still happen.
+Because even when we fix the drink or drug problem, life will still happen.

 What do you do now?

-I'll use different evidence based therapeutic approaches during our time together depending on where you are in the change/recover process- you can find some more info on 'My approach to therapy' page, and some of my previous clients have been kind enough to leave testimonials, And a quick link to my Fees page is here.
+I'll use different evidence based therapeutic approaches during our time together depending on where you are in the change/recover process- you can find some more info on My approach to therapy page.

 A little about me...